Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 Although the figure describes
-entire fetch pipelines and required components such as TLB, BTB, BPD, and ICache are embedded in the front end pipeline, the actual FetchControlUnit class implementation doesn't include those components.
+entire fetch pipelines and required components such as TLB, BTB, BPD, and ICache are embedded in the one giant module, the actual FetchControlUnit class implementation doesn't include those components.
-Those auxiliary components are instantiated by the BoomFrontendModule and BoomFrontend class and the modules can be referenced thorugh the outer module instance.
+Those auxiliary components are instantiated by the BoomFrontendModule and BoomFrontend classes, and the initiated modules can be referenced thorugh the outer module instance.

-This is because the modules are not only accessed by the front-end pipeline, but also utilized by the different pipelines of Boom core.
-Therefore,
-instead of embedding the Icache instance directly from the FetchControlUnit class, it receives the valid signal and data inputs from the Icache module managed by the upper layer module, the BoomFrontendModule class.

 **ifu/frontend.scala**
 ```scala